-5. Disrepute As a councillor:
+5. Disrepute

 5.1 I do not bring my role or local authority into disrepute.

 As a councillor, you are trusted to make decisions on behalf of your community and your actions and behaviour are subject to greater scrutiny than that of ordinary members of the public.